 The Development Agreement between the City of Fort Lauderdale and Applicant provides conditions which govern the Pier Sixty-Six parcels and allows Applicant to apply for Special Event Permits to construct temporary uses and semi-permanent structures on the event site.
-The proposed event will comply with the applicable provisions of the City of Fort Lauderdale's Code of Ordinances and ULDR.
+Applicant is requesting an amendment to the original Special Event Application approval to ONLY modify the five year event period and the proposed site plan to accommodate the debut of the Superyacht Village and the Pier Sixty-Six Temporary Events, which will comply with the applicable provisions of the City of Fort Lauderdale's Code of Ordinances and ULDR.
 The Event Coordinator has contracted the Pier Sixty-Six Hotel and Marina to ensure the proper security planning for the venue.

-The proposed five year special event permit for the Pier Sixty-Six South Temporary Events is intended to engage the community with a non-permanent activated indoor-outdoor recreational venue for their enjoyment.
+The proposed five year special event permit is intended to activate a rare waterfront location and open it up for the public to enjoy.
 The City of Fort Lauderdale City Manager has the authority to immediately suspend all or any part of the special event permit if it is determined that the recreational venue poses a threat to the public health, safety, or welfare or if any of the stipulations in the executed event agreement are violated.